Chirishman/chirishman.github.io/_posts/2018-06-05-Calculated-Properties.md

 This output is OK but not great.
 I'd rather have the size in megabytes and trim off any decimal places beyond two.
 How would I go about this?

 One way would be to store the values one at a time in a variable, perform some math on them and then return them.
 That's OK but it breaks down when you start trying to check for multiple folders one after another and you lose the output format that you're accustomed to.
+Additionally if you were to add another property to consideration such as **Maximum** it would be complicated to add and would require an another new variable.

 The better option is to use some calculated properties.